Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

-Claudia tells Violet that per her commander’s wishes she will now be under his care.
-He brings Violet to his new postal company and gives her, what he hopes, is a fresh start at life.
+Claudia tells Violet that per her commander’s wishes, she will now be under his care.
+He brings Violet to his new postal company and gives her, what he hopes, is a fresh start in life.

 Violet, who had been trained to abandoned all emotions, feels drawn to the Dolls.
 Ever since waking up in the hospital, there has been something weighing on her.
-She becomes an Auto Memory Doll to learn the meaning of the last words her beloved commander said to her.
+She becomes an Auto Memory Doll to learn the meaning of her beloved commander’s last words to her.

-While still not sure what civilian life entails, Violet searches for something to once again give her a sense of purpose.
+While still unsure of what civilian life entails, Violet searches for something to give her a sense of purpose.

 There is one aspect of being a marathon viewer that makes being a reviewer difficult.
-When a new anime season starts, it’s impossible to know which shows are going to do well.
+When a new anime season starts, it’s impossible to know which shows will do well.
 If I had the time, I would watch every series that releases in a given season.
 As it stands, I don’t see that ever happening.

-Therefore, when planning what I will cover of the most recent season, there is a mix of me trying to be as diverse as possible and me merely picking shows that look interesting.
+Therefore, when planning what I will cover for the most recent season, there is a mix of me trying to be as diverse as possible and merely picking interesting shows.
 Then once a season has a few episodes to its name, it becomes much easier to figure out which series are worth discussing.
 Thus, I try to set aside a slot in my schedule to accommodate what is getting the most buzz.